IBM/SalesEnablement-VMware-L3-draft/docs/VCF-Classic/Provisioning.md

 14. Click the **Geography** drop-down list.

-    VCF for Classic is available in IBM Cloud datacenters located around the world.
+    VCF for Classic is available in IBM Cloud data centers located around the world.
 For a list of the latest supported locations refer to the <a href="https://cloud.ibm.com/docs/overview?topic=overview-locations" target="_blank">**Region and data center locations for resource deployment**</a> page in the documentation.
 This documentation provides detailed information about IBM Cloud data centers and multizone region architectures.

 15. Select **NA East**.
 16. Select **WDC04** in the **Data center** drop-down list.